davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. option:: -mips3d, -mno-mips3d

   Use (do not use) the MIPS-3D ASE.
-MIPS-3D Built-in Functions.
+See :ref:`mips-3d-built-in-functions`.
   The option :option:`-mips3d` implies :option:`-mpaired-single`.

 .. option:: -mmicromips, -mno-mmicromips